Healthcare & Insurance

 How to Join a Substance Abuse Clinical Trial

 For many people facing addiction, treatment in a professional detoxification and residential treatment center seems like the only option.
+Treatment for substance use disorders can work, but there are often limitations to their success in doing so.
 When that doesn’t work, often due to the high rate of relapse, many give up.
 Instead, seek out clinical trials near you, specific to the type of substance you are facing.
+Researchers need more information, and clinical trials open the door for it.

 What to Expect in a Drug Addiction Clinical Trial